Travel Tip: 6 Things that Hike Data Roaming Charges

 To save data charges, pre-download videos and watch them offline when on the trip.
 Some video-hosting services do not allow downloading of videos for offline use, so you will need to find alternative apps that can.
 When travelling, put video apps on WiFi-only to prevent them from downloading video feeds.

 Similarly for songs, pre-download music files to listen offline.
 Do not stream musics when on the go.
-Each song can be from 3 to 10 megabytes.
+Each song can be about 3~10 megabytes.
 If the music files are not cached or saved by the music apps when played, they will be downloaded again when you play it again after several songs.

 3. Play Games

-Offline games that do not require any network data is preferred for travels as everything are saved on the device.
-They are usually simple games.
-They should be ads-free too.
-Displaying ads requires network data.
+Offline games that do not require any network data is preferred for travels as everything are saved on the device, but they are usually simple games.
+They should be ads-free too since displaying ads requires network data.
 Most gaming apps do not earn from advertisers if you do not tap on the ads banners, so they will launch the full-size ads on your behalf programmatically.
 They may be earning few cents per-click, but you lose more on data charges.

 The most undesirable games are the multiplayer types.
 These games need to connect to game servers consistently to sync data.
 You need to know what other players are doing and they need to know your actions too.
 Megabytes of data are being consumed this way.
 These games usually take long hours to play and may ruin your travels.